Business is realising that the quality of its products and the authenticity of its brand promises is only as good as its weakest supplier.

 Use data sources for verification where appropriate:

+These sources can come from measured outputs such as carbon emissions or water/air quality as proof of sustainable practices.
 Collaboration: Companies can work collaboratively with their suppliers to promote transparency and encourage them to disclose their ESG practices.
 This can be done through the inclusion of ESG requirements in supplier contracts and regular communication with suppliers.
+They should understand the importance of delivery of promises across the whole supply chain for success of the whole ecosystem.

-Overall, ensuring supplier Quality and ESG practices are transparent requires a multi-pronged approach that involves gathering information through assessments and on-site audits, using ESG data sources, and promoting collaboration with suppliers.
+This requires a multi-pronged approach that involves gathering information through assessments and on-site audits, using ESG data sources, and promoting collaboration with suppliers.

 Benefits

-Case Study: Supplying avocados to world markets
+Supplying avocados to world markets

 The world's supermarket chains need to ensure that their suppliers of food conform to the standards of their customers and the requirements of regulators.